yonga9121/multiple_dbs/README.md

     user_class = User.multiple_class(:db1)
     user_class.create(email: "someone@email.com")
   ```
-  This is useful if your client send you the database where must be stored
+  This is useful if your client sends you the database for data storage or transaction runs.
-  a record o run a transaction.

 ## Installation